naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.2.52 =
+* Support for class attribute in the payment link shortcode (Thanks to Dan Hanly).

 = 1.2.2.51 =
 * Custom fields are shown with orders for Stripe payment links (Thanks to Dan Hanly).